fdayde/donkey-quoter/README.md

 ## 🎨 Customization

 ### Adding Quotes
-Modify the `data/quotes.json` file to add your own quotes:
+Modify the `data/quotes.json` file to add your own quotes for the current session:

 ```json
 {